 A bright, white room, a short simple menu and rustic Italian food: that’s Artusi in Peckham.
 Dishes can change throughout the week, depending what produce is at its best, and pasta is handmade daily at the charming neighbourhood joint.
 Expect pasta e fagioli or ribbons of chestnut tagliatelle and secondi like bream with peperonata or bavette with pumpkin.
 Don’t miss the incredible set Sunday lunch: primi, secondi and dolci for a steal at £25.
 The Artusi crew are also behind the brilliant Marcella, in Deptford.

 A stone’s throw from Hackney and Columbia Roads, Campania serves Italian food with a southern accent.
 The rustic warren of three dining rooms — including one particularly gorgeous covered courtyard — scattered with wooden furniture and candles stuck in empty wine bottles sets the stage.
 Homemade pasta is what does best here.
 Plump gnudi in sage butter, rich lamb ragù in a tangle of green pappardelle, and a tumble of tagliatelle alla vongole.
 Save room for the fluffy, boozy tiramisu.

-Inspired by Venetian wine bars, this chilled-out spot is also canalside but found in Hackney.
+This chilled-out spot sits above a canal itself, but resides in Hackney.
 The wine list is excellent so get into the bacaro spirit and stop by for a glass and cicchetti like scarlet prawns and crostini.
 Staying for a plate of homemade pasta which shows off seasonal British ingredients is also highly recommended.
 Cornish crab is tangled through tagliolini, plump ravioli are stuffed with pumpkin, and porcini is given a starring role with tagliatelle.
 Make sure to get a crisp cannolo before departure.